 Follow Up Physical Pain of Childbirth with Gentle, Relaxing Touch

-In a postpartum massage, massage therapists focus on massaging the abdominal area to tighten muscles and work on helping regulate digestion.
-They also work on the leg muscles and feet since they’ve been carrying so much weight during the pregnancy, as well as the lower back area.
+In a postpartum massage, Vaniea focuses on massaging the abdominal area to tighten muscles and work on helping regulate digestion.
+She also works on the leg muscles and feet since they’ve been carrying so much weight during the pregnancy, as well as the lower back area.

 Overall, the main purpose of a postpartum massage is to help moms get back to feeling like themselves a lot faster and to help release the stresses associated with having a newborn.

 “After going through the brutal pain that can be associated with giving birth, it’s nice to get everything relaxed in an easy and gentle way,” explains Vaniea.
 “I also like to teach my clients about massage techniques they can use on their babies.
 Infant massage is really good for increasing communication and bonding between moms and their infants.”

 Relaxation and Stress Reduction Important to Overall Health